uwx/scriptycord/README.md

 # scriptycord
 a simple discord injector. short, sweet and customizable.

+## version support
+***scriptycord does not work on Stable as of March 11 2018.*** supporting both stable and canary is too much work, you should just use canary instead.
+PTB support is untested.

+## installing
+clone the repo, and open a command window in the folder, then type `npm install && node scriptycord.js`, and follow the graphical install process. nodejs 8 or above is required.

 ## OS support
 currently windows only, sorry. a significant portion of the code relies on the presence of AppData and AppData/Local folders, and this would require a lot of changes to work on Linux. i don't have a linux